 - Fenestrated endovascular aneurysm repair (FEVAR) is a minimally invasive treatment for people with an aortic aneurysm or aortic dissection, specifically in the section of the aorta that branches off and carries blood to your kidneys and other nearby organs.
 The name derives from the small openings in the stent device, called fenestrations, which a vascular surgeon precisely positions in the aorta.
 Once the stent is placed in the aorta, the fenestrations allow blood to continue flowing to the surrounding organs.

-- Hybrid aortic aneurysm repair is a specialized procedure used primarily to treat patients with a thoracoabdominal aneurysm.
+- Hybrid aortic aneurysm repair is a specialized procedure used primarily to treat people with a thoracoabdominal aneurysm.
 The so-called hybrid approach means that vascular surgeons use a combination of open and endovascular surgical techniques.